MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 Use the [`az fleet autoupgradeprofile create`][az-fleet-autoupgradeprofile-create] command to create profiles as shown.

 You can create a disabled autoupgrade profile by passing the `--disabled` argument when using the `create` command.
-In order to enable the autoupgrade profile you must re-issue the entire `create` command and ommit the `--disabled` argument.
+In order to enable the autoupgrade profile, you must reissue the entire `create` command and omit the `--disabled` argument.

 ### Stable channel Kubernetes updates